showymato/Agro--Sathi/README.md

 ---

-# AgroHealth IoT Monitoring System
+# AgroHealth IoT Monitoring Systemll

 AgroHealth is an Internet of Things (IoT) based system designed to monitor various environmental parameters to enhance agricultural productivity.
 This system collects real-time data on soil moisture, temperature, humidity, and light intensity, providing farmers with actionable insights to improve crop health and yield.